frePPLe/frepple/doc/user-guide/model-reference/item-distributions.rst

                                   | The item can point to a parent level in the item
                                     hierarchy.
-All child items can then be distributed using this definition. origin          location          | Origin location from where we can ship the item.
+All child items can then be distributed using this definition. origin          location          Origin location from where we can ship the item.
-                                  | The location can point to a higher level in the location
-                                    hierarchy.
-Any child location can then ship the item.
-                                  | The default value of this field is empty.
-In such case
-                                    any location can be used as origin. destination     location          | Destination location to where we can ship the item.
+destination     location          | Destination location to where we can ship the item.
-                                  | The location can point to a higher level in the location
-                                    hierarchy.
-Any child location can then receive the item.
                                   | The default value of this field is empty.
 In such case
                                     any location can be used as destination. cost            positive double   Shipment cost.